Import tab

 • Use annotation property defaults – Select this option if you want the imported entities to use annotation property defaults, and then click Select to select the annotation property defaults to be used.

-3. Click OK.
+5. Click OK.
 The drawing is imported and a preview image is shown.
-You can change the scale of the drawing with the Set scale (I) command.
+If the scale is wrong, you can change it using the Set scale (I) command.

-4. Move the drawing to the intended location, and click or press Space to accept the location.
+6. Move the drawing to the intended location, then click or press Space to confirm.

 Rescale